dmotz/trystero/README.md

        // ...your app config
        turnConfig: [
          {
-           // single string or list of strings of urls to access TURN server
+           // single string or list of strings of URLs to access TURN server
            urls: ['turn:your-turn-server.ok:1979'],
            username: 'username',
            credential: 'password'